responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/adversarially_reweighted_learning.md

 - [Results analysis](#section-8)
 - [Conclusion](#section-9)

+This is a blog post about the paper Fairness without Demographics through Adversarially Reweighted Learning, published by P. Lahoti et al. in 2020 and available [here](https://dl.acm.org/doi/abs/10.5555/3495724.3495786).

 ## Fairness issues in ML and AI {#section-0}

 As Machine Learning and Artificial Intelligence algorithms are increasingly developed to aid and automate decision-making, it is crucial that they provide ethical, fair and discrimination-free results.
 However, discriminative biases are now found in many facets of AI and ML and affect many possible applications.